-I am dog trainer who spends her days teaches people to train dogs.
-Whether that is teaching people to work with dogs or running my own dog training classes, I love my job helping people and their dogs.
+I am dog trainer who spends her days teaching people to train dogs.
+Whether that is teaching people to work with dogs or running my own dog training sessions, I love my job helping people and their dogs.

 Having been a dog owner since 1977 when I first got married, I quickly became a dog trainer after I started to help out at the club I was attending.
 To begin with I had classes at this club and then we moved to a different venue and gradually built up a new club there.
 Working with my colleagues we swiftly built a successful community learning together and raising awareness for responsible dog ownership.